tahabinzafar/ML-Zoomcamp/midterm_project/readme.md

 Project contains EDA and model implementation of HR data of an organization.
 Main goal is to study the churn behaviour and make a predictive model that generates churn probabilities of any employee record sent to it in format discussed in "test_sample.ipynb" notebook.

+### For EDA; notebook.ipynb

+- Please go through the analysis in the notebook to understand the data through visual and numerical data analysis

+### train.py

+- Run train.py script, it will save the model locally in your home directory "Model(tag="employee_churn_model:gvpuglsym6okp7ir", path="/home/user/bentoml/models/employee_churn_model/gvpuglsym6okp7ir/")" (Please note that tag specified with model name would be different everytime, hence we have used "employee_churn_model:latest" to get latest tag in service.py)

 ### Run web service locally

 - Activate the virtual environment in project directory, using